 The Scrutiny Committee is cross-party and made up of non-executive (backbench) councillors.
-The Committee’s role is to carry out a ‘check and balance’ and ‘critical friend’ function to the City Executive Board by reviewing policies, decisions and key issues affecting residents.
+The Committee’s role is to carry out a ‘check and balance’ and ‘critical friend’ function to the Cabinet by reviewing policies, decisions and key issues affecting residents.

 Number of Councillors: 12

 - Councillor Andrew Gant (Chair)

 - Councillor Dr Joe McManners (Vice-Chair)

 - Councillor Mohammed Altaf-Khan